Mistakes on Out of Time Witness Statements

 Every day we receive enquiries from individuals seeking advice after they had received a letter from the Traffic Enforcement Centre informing them that their application to file an Out of Time witness statement had been refused.
 In the vast majority of rejections, the fault is usually because of mistakes on Out of Time Witness Statements (TE7 and TE9 or PE2 and PE3).
 Another major problem is that motorists frequently draft these forms using their mobile phones and provide almost no background information.

 Will the warrant be cancelled if I submit an Out of Time witness statement?

-If the application is accepted, the warrant will be revoked and all bailiff fees removed.
+Only if your Out of Time witness statement is accepted.
+If so, the warrant will be revoked and all bailiff fees removed.
 The local authority (or Dart Charge) will reissue you with a new Penalty Charge Notice.
 You should then be able to pay at the earlier discounted rate.

-What are the grounds for completing an Out of Time witness statement?
+What are the grounds for submitting an Out of Time witness statement?